The ABCDEFG of Little Strings: CFT Limit and Nilpotent Orbits Classification of the Coulomb Branch

 Weighted Dynkin diagrams are vectors of integers $r_i\in\{0,1,2\}$, where $i=1,\ldots , n$; thus, we get one number for each node in the Dynkin diagram of $\fg$.
 We can associate such a vector to each nilpotent orbit of $\fg$, and each nilpotent orbit has a unique weighted Dynkin diagram.
 Note, however, that not all such labellings of the Dynkin diagram have a nilpotent orbit corresponding to it.\\

-As pointed out in \cite{Haouzi:2016yyg}, all weighted Dynkin diagrams can strikingly be interpreted as physical quiver theories of the little string, with flavor symmetry $\prod_{i=1}^{n}U(r_i)$.
-This means that surprisingly, the labels on the nodes of a weighted Dynkin diagram can be understood as the rank of a flavor symmetry group in a quiver gauge theory.
-The quivers one reads off in this way turn out to all satisfy the constraint \eqref{conformal}.
+A notable curiosity is that all weighted Dynkin diagrams can strikingly be interpreted as physical quiver defect theories of the little string, with flavor symmetry $\prod_{i=1}^{n}U(r_i)$.
+Namely, the labels on the nodes of a weighted Dynkin diagram can be understood as the rank of a flavor symmetry group in a quiver gauge theory.
+The quivers one reads off in this way all turn out to satisfy the constraint \eqref{conformal}.
 For instance, the full puncture, or maximal nilpotent orbit, which is always denoted by the weighted Dynkin diagram $(2,2,\ldots,2,2)$, can be understood as a little string quiver gauge theory with a $U(2)$ flavor attached to each node, for all simple Lie algebras.
-The surprise here is that these quiver gauge theories turn out to be precisely \footnote{or can be obtained after Hanany-Witten type moves} the little string quivers $T^{5d}$ (at finite $m_s$) that the 4d defects originate from.\\
+The surprise is that even though the quiver theories are defined in the little string, at finite $m_s$, in the CFT limit their Coulomb branch flows to the nilpotent orbit precisely labeled by that weighted Dynkin diagram.

 Furthermore, this analogy gives another way to compute the dimension of a nilpotent orbit.
 We interpret the weighted Dynkin diagram of a nilpotent orbit $\cO$ as a coweight $\omega$, written down in fundamental coweight basis.
 We then compute the sum of the inner products of all the positive roots of $\fg$ with this coweight.
 This gives a vector of non-negative integers.
 Truncating the entries of this vector at 2 and taking the sum of the entries gives the (real) dimension of $\cO$.
 The proof in the simply-laced case is given in \cite{Haouzi:2016yyg}, and generalizes straightforwardly to all simple Lie algebras.\\